oskariorg/oskari-frontend-contrib/README.md

 If the library isn't included in `oskari-frontend` repo, you can add it into this repo, either as dependency in package.json (preferred) or under `libraries/`.
 Dependencies under `libraries/` require a reference in bundle.js, NPM dependencies do not; just `import` in your code.

+## License

+This work is dual-licensed under MIT and [EUPL v1.1](https://joinup.ec.europa.eu/software/page/eupl/licence-eupl) (any language version applies, English version is included in https://github.com/oskariorg/oskari-docs/blob/master/documents/LICENSE-EUPL.pdf).
+You can choose between one of them if you use this work.

+`SPDX-License-Identifier: MIT OR EUPL-1.1`

+Copyright (c) 2014-present National Land Survey of Finland